useblocks/sphinx-needs/docs/configuration.rst

 .. note::

-   Starting with version 0.5.0 the used :ref:`layout <layouts>` decides, what the default behavior is.
+   Starting with version 0.5.0 the used :ref:`layout <layouts>` decides what the default behavior is.
    To customize this behavior, you have to create your own :ref:`layout <layouts>`.

-If true, need details like status, tags or links are collapsed and shown only after a click on the need title.
+If true, need options like status, tags or links are collapsed and shown only after a click on the arrow close to the need title.

 .. code-block:: python